rottencandy/website/src/blog/retroshare-4.md

-+++
+---
-title =  "Web Interface for Retroshare - Final Update" description = "The high-level architecture of the application, code patterns, and roadmap for further development." date =  2019-08-25 slug = "retroshare-update-4"
+title: Web Interface for Retroshare - Final Update
+description: The high-level architecture of the application, code patterns, and roadmap for further development.
-+++
+date: 2019-08-25
+url: ./retroshare-update-4/
+type: article
+---

 > This is a mirror of a [post](https://blog.freifunk.net/2019/08/25/retroshare-web-interface-final-update/) I wrote on the [Freifunk blog](https://blog.freifunk.net).